Size of the largest sum-free subset of $[n]^3$ and $[n]^4$: Towards a General Dimension d

 In this last section, we comment on how our approach works for a general dimension $d$.
 For the $d=2$ case first proved by \cite{ER17}, a slight modification of our approach works.
-We include a reproof in \cref{sec:2d}.
-By an explicit discretization of the couplings, we recover the sharp error bound in \cite{ER17}.

-We begin by interpreting finding the size of the largest sum-free subset of $[n]^d$ as the following integer linear program, for which the maximum is $|S_d^{(n)}|$.
+We have included the reproof in \cref{sec:2d}.
+We discuss what we need to generalize \cref{thm:main} to the following conjecture. \begin{conjecture} For all $d\in \mb{N}$, the size of the largest sum-free subset $S^n_d\subset [n]^d$ is